Arthika/API-REST/README.md

 ### API REST Code repositories:

-#### Java
+##### Java

-* [Entry-level Examples](https://github.com/Arthika/REST-API-Java-Examples): This repository contains entry-level examples written in Java that illustrate the use of single commands.
+* [REST-API-Java-Examples](https://github.com/Arthika/REST-API-Java-Examples): This repository contains entry-level examples written in Java that illustrate the use of single commands.
 There are separate Java programs for each
-* [Application Examples](https://github.com/Arthika/REST-API-Java-Applications): This repository contains more complex Java examples
+* [REST-API-Java-Applications](https://github.com/Arthika/REST-API-Java-Applications): This repository contains more complex Java examples

 ### Javascript
 ¿Price streaming only?